eag1ex/best-bets/README.md

 #### Bugs
 - let me know.
-- _not sure if this qualifies as bug_, but images need to be imported manualy from `/src/libs/img` to `build/src/img` after build complete, _i havent configured webpack to run another process for this._
+- _not sure if this qualifies as bug_, but images need to be imported manually from `/src/libs/img` to `build/src/img` after build complete, _i have'nt configured webpack to run another process for this._

 #### Thank you